 We bought a Luggable-Loo (which is a fancy name for a 5 gallon bucket with a toilet seat for a lid).
 This camping accessory provided us with much needed relief while on the road, and the van gave us all the privacy we needed to complete our, um, business.
 Read all most of the details HERE.

-Review of Chrysler Pacifica and its durabiity
+Review of Chrysler Pacifica and its durability

 As I type this, I’m knocking on wood, but our review of our Chrysler Pacifica wouldn’t be complete without a discussion on the durability of the vehicle.
-I have to say that so far (again, knocking on wood) we have not had any real maintenance issues with the vehicle.
-Of course we’ve had the oil changed on schedule and did have to buy a new set of tires (no surprise after 60,000+ miles), but that’s it.
+I have to say that so far (again, knocking on wood) we have had only one minor maintenance issue with the vehicle.
+At 94,000 miles, a wheel speed sensor went bad.
+This caused some alarm lights to turn on and it took the ABS and the forward collision warning system off-line.
+Even so, the brakes still worked normally and the vehicle could be driven, but the Anti-lock braking feature wasn’t available.
+We took it to the dealership and had it repaired for about $350.

 A few areas for improvement